Presidential elections in Brazil: Vargas Era

 With the Revolution of 1930, the country was governed until 1930 by a military triumvirate, while Getúlio Vargas was the de facto president (officially President of the Provisional Government).
 The new Constitution predicted that the first president would be chosen by the Congress in an indirect election.

 1934

 A second election was scheduled for 1938, but it did not happen due to the 1937 coup d'état, under which another Constitution was written.

-Second Republic
+Fourth Republic

 After Vargas was forced to resign in 1945, a new state was born under a democratic constitution written in 1946.
-The new Constitution provided for direct elections every 5 years for both president and vice-president.
+The new Constitution provided for direct elections every five years for both president and vice-president.